Self-Publishing a Marketing Book on Amazon

 The book got almost 5,000 downloads during the first five days while it was free.
 Because of the way Amazon reports, it’s impossible to tell what sources drove the most downloads.

 Based on the responses I received, I think /r/Entrepreneur and the email list I built with ConvertKit sent the most traffic.
 Post-freebie, the book has netted close to $400 in the first month.

 The book resulted in 10 direct sales of the corresponding video course.
 I also ran a promo with AppSumo to give the book away to their subscribers, which added another 15,000 downloads and about $1k in revenue from course sales.

-Overall it was very rewarding process and gave me interesting insight into the world of self publishing.
+Overall it was a very rewarding process and gave me an interesting insight into the world of self-publishing.
 If you’re on the edge and considering whether or not to self-publish a book of your own, I am here to tell you DO IT.